Chicken adobo soup with bok choyServes 4

 Adobo, the national dish of the Philippines, is a tangy stew made with pork or chicken.
-This version has the original blend of soy sauce, vinegar and garlic, plus Chinese greens (bok choy).
+This version also has bok choy.

 - 1/3 cup rice vinegar

 - 1/2 yellow onion, chopped

 - 4 cups low-sodium chicken stock or broth

 - 1 1/2 cups skinned and shredded roasted or boiled chicken breast meat (about 6 ounces)